-St Michael's serves the village of Great Comberton at the foot of Bredon Hill.
+St Michael's serves the village of Great Comberton at the foot of Bredon Hill and is part of the Bredon Hill Group of Churches.

 We are currently in an interregnum, for any queries please contact the Parish Secretary on 01386 710394 or via email - [email protected]